-Bandhavgarh National Park – a national park must be a dense forest where only the wildest of the animals live.
+Bandhavgarh National Park – a national park must be a dense forest where only the wildest of animals live.
 Is it not famous for its tigers that oblige most visitors with their Darshan?
 Most of us think of national parks as isolated places where only animals live.
 Wait, just read the name again – Bandhavgarh – literally translated Bandhav means friend or brother & Garh is usually a suffix used for settlements and in a lot of places for forts.
 So should there be a fort somewhere inside this sanctuary?
 Logic says – yes.
 And yes there is a formidable fort standing on top of a giant rock standing at 811 meters in the middle of the forest.

 This hill on which the fort rests almost looks like a tabletop hill with a flat top forming a very livable plateau.
-You can see the hill from both the Tala and the Magadi zone of the Bandhavgarh forest range.
+You can see the hill from both the Tala and the Magadi zone of the forest range.
 To see the heritage elements though you have to take a certain route and I was lucky to be on that route.

-Heritage Inside Bandhavgarh National Park.
+Heritage Inside Bandhavgarh National Park

-SheshShaiyya – Vishnu Sculpture.
+SheshShaiyya – Vishnu Sculpture

-Shiva & Brahma.
+Shiva & Brahma

 Vishnu is not alone here.
 He has his constant companions Brahma and Shiva with him.
 There is a fairly large but simple Shivalinga next to Vishnu.
-An idol of Vishnu in Narsimha avatar inclined against the Shivalings.
+An idol of Vishnu in the Narasimha avatar inclined against the Shivalingas.
 The Brahma I was told is in the corner, I could not make it out but there was an impression of something being there in the corner.
 A flight of stairs by the side of the pool takes you up and you can have a bird’s eye view of this place.
 From this point, you notice the delicate semi-circular steps carved all around the pool.
-Trees around reflect into the water and you once again realize that you are the middle of a forest.
+Trees around reflect into the water and you once again realize that you are in the middle of a forest.

-Villages inside Bandhavgarh.
+Villages inside Bandhavgarh

 Work at Ranchha house reminded me of celebrated artist Sonabai Rajwar whose work I had seen at Purkhauti Mukatangan in Raipur.
-The style of the work was same, small stuccowork that stands out on the walls and doorframes.
-The level of finesse in two works was obviously miles apart.
+The style of the work was the same, small stuccowork that stands out on the walls and doorframes.
+The level of finesse in the two works was obviously miles apart.
 But it gave me a grounding in the folk art of this region for Chhattisgarh is just in the neighborhood.
 It tells me how the tribal people of this region give their humble homes a touch of their own personality.
-And how the men and women express their creativity and proudly display them.
+And how men and women express their creativity and proudly display them.

-Baigas of Bandhavgarh.
+Baigas of Bandhavgarh

-My wish to meet some of the tribals in central India was fulfilled to a small extent when I got glimpses of Baiga tribe.
+My wish to meet some of the tribals in central India was fulfilled to a small extent when I got glimpses of the Baiga tribe.
 I could not visit their village but our hosts Pugdundee Safaris had organized a dance performance for us.
 Where the Baigas came and performed some of their traditional dances.
 The folk dances that were performed on traditional wedding songs have rhythmic movements in circles that get repetitive over a period of time.
 Some of us joined the dance but were exhausted in no time.
 Men of the dance group performed some eye-popping stunts towards the end.

-Baigas in full regalia.
+Baigas in full Regalia

-A couple of days later we got to see the Baigas in their full regalia – with elaborate hair dos, loads of jewelry and colorful attires.
+A couple of days later we got to see the Baigas in their full Regalia – with elaborate hairdos, loads of jewelry, and colorful attires.
 Women wore a silver neckpiece called Sutia that to me looked quite like a Hasli.
 Elder men and women wore a heavy anklet made of an alloy.
 I was told that Baigas wear this only when the person is considered elderly in the family and community; hence you see no younger men and women wearing this.
-Is that something like a wisdom tooth displayed, so that everyone knows you have grown up and must be respected.
+Is that something like a wisdom tooth displayed, so that everyone knows you have grown up and must be respected?
 However, it was their attire that made me curious.
 They had just too many layers of clothing on them for a tribal living in hot central India.

 Puneet, a fellow traveler, however, confirmed my doubts that Baigas have adopted these layers for performance; this is not how they dress up.
 There are no capes that women wear and no jackets that men wear.
-Talk of adaptation and talk of influences.
+Talk of adaptation and talk of influence.
 Does that make us question what is really authentic and original?
 Do we give too much weight to these seemingly hypothetical concepts?

 The only Baiga man that I saw in his natural environment was picking up small plants inside the forest range – wearing a hat and a high dhoti, with an axe in his hands and a cloth bag on his shoulder.